data-8/zero-to-data-8/jupyter/making_assignments.md

 # Creating Data 8 Assignments

-Assignments in Data 8 are created in [Otter-Grader-based](https://otter-grader.readthedocs.io/en/latest/) format.
-Otter-Grader parses a parent notebook containing questions, solutions, and tests to creates two disribution directories: one with solutions and all tests for autograders and a second with no solutions and only public tests for students.
+Assignments in Data 8 are created in [Otter-Grader-based](https://otter-grader.readthedocs.io/en/v4.4.1/) format.
+Otter-Grader parses a parent notebook containing questions, solutions, and tests to creates two distribution directories: one with solutions and all tests for automatic grading and a second with no solutions and only public tests for students.
 Otter-Grader also includes utilities to generate filtered LaTeX PDFs of students' notebooks to ease the process of manually grading written questions.

 ## Writing Your Own Assignments